brentmsmith/HyLight/README.md

 The string to be sent to the transmitter via PySerial should be formatted as:

-_0th_: The receiver number.
+- _0th_: The receiver number.
 This number accesses the RF address stored on the transmitter arduino and opens a communication pipe with the receiver arduino that has the specified address stored on it.
 There are 8 addresses in the transmitter arduino code, and each receiver is flashed with a unique address out of those 8.
 A receiver number of 0 in the string will open a communication pipe with the receiver labeled _"SciHub HyLighter Receiver #01"_, a receiver number of 1 will open a pipe with the receiver labeled _"SciHub HyLighter Receiver #02"_, and so on...
-_1st_: The duty cycle of the 1st LED
+- _1st_: The duty cycle of the 1st LED
-_2nd_: The duty cycle or the 2nd LED
+- _2nd_: The duty cycle of the 2nd LED
-.
+- .
-.
+- .
-etc.
+- _10th_: The duty cycle of the 10th LED